DavidMStraub/rundec-python/README.md

 # compute the b quark pole mass using the 2-loop conversion from the MSbar mass
 crd.mMS2mOS(4.18, None,  0.26, 4.18, 5, 2)

+# compute the b quark kinetic mass using the 3-loop conversion from the MSbar mass
+mcMS = rundec.PairDouble()
+mcMS.first  = 0.993
+mcMS.second = 3.
+crd.mMS2mKIN(4.163, mcMS,  0.225, 4.163, 1, 3, 1)
 ```

 ## Technical details